Rise-Vision/rise-data-image/demo/README.md

 with public permissions and no caching.
 To avoid CORS issues, the server domain of the published file must be risevision.com.

-Then create a schedule that points to the published file, for example ( note that this is an HTTP URL, as ChromeOS currently requires that ):
+Then create a schedule that points to the published file, for example:

   http://widgets.risevision.com/staging/pages/2018.XX.XX.XX.XX/src/rise-data-image-chromeos.html

+Note that this is an HTTP URL, as ChromeOS currently requires that.

 Then configure the local environment as described in the [Financial Templates First - Local Development](https://docs.google.com/document/d/1xbtDo9GnhbH0lGeQmgTdSb-U5ed0vTjufhxZBV-1C4A/edit)